 Communication and consultation

-- Submissions received have been taken on board. - The preparation of the Strategy, SEA and AA have taken place concurrently and the findings of the AA have informed the SEA.
+Submissions received have been taken on board.
+The preparation of the Strategy, SEA and AA buy taken and the findings of have taken place concurrently and the findings of the AA have informed the SEA.

 3.4 Scoping